badger-99/rails-react_template/README.md

 ### Install
-Open the terminal in the root directory of the project and run the folloeing command to install all dependencies.
+Open the terminal in the root directory of the project and run the following commands in the listed order to install all dependencies for it to work.

     bundle install
     npm i
+    rails db:seed

 ### Usage